Frequently Asked Questions

 These programs aim to provide students with the skills, experience, and confidence needed for successful employment after graduation.

 Nebraska Vocational Rehabilitation (VR) is a state employment program specifically designed to help people with disabilities prepare for, obtain, and maintain employment.
-VR services are individualized to meet your specific needs.

 To qualify for Nebraska VR services, you must meet four main eligibility criteria: